Minor in Ethics & Values in Society

 Electives (12-15 credits)

-• Select four courses from menu of offerings from Anthropology, Biology, Black Studies, Communication, Environmental Studies, Geography, Geological Sciences, History, Humanities, Management, Philosophy, Political Science, Psychology, Sociology, and Women’s & Gender Studies.
+• Select four courses from menu of offerings from American Studies, Anthropology, Biology, Black Studies, Chemistry, Communication, English, Geography & Sustainability Studies, Geological Sciences, History, Humanities, Management, Performance as Social Change, Philosophy, Political Science, Psychology, Sociology, Women’s & Gender Studies, and Experiential Learning.

 • At least two electives must come from outside of Philosophy